-Tsunami warning after 6.9 magnitude quake rocks Philippines
+Undersea 6.9 magnitude quake strikes Philippines, no tsunami threat

-An undersea 6.9 magnitude earthquake has struck off the southern Philippines and the Pacific Tsunami Warning Centre said it has a potential to generate a tsunami.
+An undersea 6.9 magnitude earthquake struck off the southern Philippines, generating a precautionary tsunami warning from the Pacific Tsunami Warning Centre.

+The centre now says there is no longer a tsunami threat near the Philippines and the warning has been cancelled.

-No casualties or damage have been reported immediately on Saturday.
+No casualties or damage have been reported so far.

 The US Geological Survey said the quake hit at a depth of 60km south of Davao city in the main southern region of Mindanao.